-Where a defendant poses a threat to the safety of the community, he or she may be held without bail.
+Where a defendant poses a threat to the safety of the community, they may be held without bail.
 In other situations, federal law typically requires that a defendant in a federal criminal case be released on personal recognizance or upon execution of an unsecured appearance bond.
 Released defendants must not commit any crimes during the period of release.

 Defendants may be required to:

 Both the defendant and the government may appeal an adverse bail decision.
 The scope of review is limited, however.
 The only question for an appellate court is whether the trial court abused its discretion.
-In other words, an appellate court will uphold a bail decision unless it was clearly unreasonable, erroneous, or arbitrary and not supported by the facts or law in the case.
-This leaves untouched a broad range of bail decisions, so long as they are based in some part on a reasonable review of the facts of the case.
+In other words, an appellate court will uphold a bail decision unless it was clearly unreasonable, erroneous, or arbitrary and not supported by the facts or laws in the case.
+This leaves untouched a broad range of decisions to made as part of the bail hearing procedure, so long as they're based in some part on a reasonable review of the facts of the case.